kingparra/hpfp/01_-_all_you_need_is_lambda/questions.rst

   * Something about the way it's written.
 It doesn't do a good job of motivating the subject, and introduces a lot of jargon right away, in the first paragraph.
 There are no learning objective listed, and the target audience isn't clear, either.
+    Why doesn't the author explain *why lambda calculus is useful*?

 * What is functional programming?